yuvalpress/version-notifier/README.md

     # Name this file Dockerfile
     FROM yuvalpress/version-notifier:latest

-    # You MUST Set this environment variables for the application to send notification to slack
+    # You MUST Set this environment variables for the application to send notification to slack_notifier
     ENV SLACK_CHANNEL {{ value }}
     ENV SLACK_TOKEN {{ value }}